In League of Legends, there’s a wide variety of options to choose from when it comes to your in-game runes.

 Runes for bruisers

-If you’re looking for a more aggressive playstyle with champions such as Fiora or Pantheon, the rune situation changes.
+If you’re looking for a more aggressive playstyle with champions such as Renekton or Camille, the rune situation changes.
 This sort of playstyle requires runes that will help you deal more damage and take control of the top lane through trades and kills.

 This is exactly what the Precision path will offer with its Conqueror keystone rune.
-A bruiser is expected to be tanky too, though, so the rest of the path will help add to the sustain as long as you’re taking down enemies at the same time.
-Similarly, Resolve tree will give more sustain in trade-offs and will also make for easier tower destruction.
+A bruiser is expected to be tanky too, though, so the rest of the path will help add to your sustain as long as you’re taking down enemies at the same time.

 Runes for AP and AD damage dealers

 If you’re confident about giving up the sustain and rushing through top purely with damage, make sure your runes are in line with that thinking.
-AP champions, like Ryze and Vladimir, or AD champs, like Vayne and Quinn, that are played in the top lane call for damage burst from the beginning, poke, and overall dominance over the opponent.
-What your team loses by not having a high-sustain top laner needs to be balanced with the damage dealt.
+AP champions, like Ryze and Vladimir, or AD champs, like Vayne and Lucian, that are played in the top lane call for damage burst from the beginning, poke, and overall dominance over the opponent.

-AP dealers will want to go for the Sorcery path to gain more poke damage and CDR, to which Inspiration will add more as a secondary path.
-Movement runes help with easier roam and more sufficient movement in lane trades.
-If the champion relies heavily on mana, picking Manaflow Band instead of Nimbus Cloak is a good idea.
+AP dealers will want to go for the Sorcery path to gain more poke damage and CDR, which Inspiration will add more of as a secondary path.
+Movement runes help with easier roams and more sufficient movement in lane trades.
+If your champion relies heavily on mana, picking Manaflow Band instead of Nimbus Cloak is a good idea.

 The goal with AD damage dealers is practically the same.
-Irelia, Yasuo, or Vayne ask for the Precision path.
-Any of the offered keystones work with this playstyle since they focus on damage dealing.
-Fleet Footwork is a good general pick since it helps you stay alive in trade-offs.
-Most AD champions shine with attack speed and lifesteal, which is what Precision and Domination (secondary) paths are offering—and what your rune picks should be focused on.
+Irelia and Fiora want the Precision path.
+Any of the offered keystones work with this playstyle since they focus on dealing damage.
+Conqueror is a good general pick since it helps increases your damage overall and has a great healing effect.
+Most AD champions shine with attack speed and sustain, which is what Precision and Inspiration are offering with Biscuit Delivery and Time Warp Tonic.

 Mid lane runes

-Mid laners are carries, meaning they’re the ones who, alongside ADCs, need to take the enemies down.
-Mid lane is played dynamically with a lot of poke in the lane along with participation in fights for jungle objectives.
+Mid laners are carries, meaning they’re the ones who, alongside ADCs, need to take down enemies.
+The mid lane is played dynamically with a lot of poke in the lane along with participation in fights for jungle objectives.

 From that perspective, runes need to be built for the highest burst potential, which is done with the Domination path.
-Together with Inspiration as the second pick, these runes give higher damage output and necessary resources for dealing with the poke damage coming from the enemy.
+Along with Inspiration as the second pick, these runes give higher damage output and necessary resources for dealing with the poke damage coming from the enemy.
+If you don’t have a way to proc Sudden Impact, then going for Taste of Blood is a great alternative to increase your sustain.

 Bot lane runes